hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="transitencrypt"></a>
 # **TransitEncrypt**
-> void TransitEncrypt (string name, TransitEncryptRequest transitEncryptRequest, string transitMountPath = null)
+> void TransitEncrypt (TransitEncryptRequest transitEncryptRequest, string name, string transitMountPath = "transit", TimeSpan? wrapTTL = null)

 Encrypt a plaintext value or a batch of plaintext blocks using a named key